 Now with the release of the Panama Papers, recent protests, and calls for change by Icelanders countrywide, the question becomes, Why not just make Bitcoin legal?

 It’s clear that Auroracoin was created as a substitute for Bitcoin, which was considered illegal in the country.
 Many in the country are recognizing the impact and opportunity of the internet, including the many who are profiting from the Bitcoin mining efforts taking place there.
 The country is not part of the EU and not beholden to an outside currency.
 The Icelandic government and its people have already shown that they're willing to make drastic changes to improve their economy.

 Many criticize Bitcoin as a vehicle for money laundering and crime.
 The reality is that widespread adoption of Bitcoin could help to fight financial crime.
 It’s important to note that Bitcoin is pseudonymous, not anonymous, and that all transactions are ultimately public and accessible to anyone.
 The lack of transparency that people hoped for with Panamanian accounts wouldn’t actually occur with Bitcoin.

 The implementation of Bitcoin by a country could be a more cost-efficient way to maintain a currency than existing methods.
 Done digitally, there’s no need for paper or physical coins.
-This would also position the country as a leader in the implementation of Blockchain technology, which has many benefits for governmental activities, including improved record keeping.
+This would also position the country as a leader in the implementation of blockchain technology, which has many benefits for governmental activities, including improved record keeping.

-This should be driven by those in the country, and if there’s an interest in seeking outside assistance and expertise on the topic, you can expect many foreigners to step up in order to visit your beautiful country and meet your progressive citizens.
+Given the country's general mood to examine the status quo and institute positive fiscal change it may be advantageous for Iceland to at least consider creating an internal task force to examine the issue of Bitcoin and making it legal in the country.
+This should be driven by those in the country, and if there’s an interest in seeking outside assistance and expertise on the topic, expect many foreigners to step up in order to visit this beautiful country and meet its progressive citizens.